 Combine the measurement of Tableau user engagement and adoption data with Tableau Monitoring data to shape new behaviors and accelerate towards your goal of becoming more data-driven by taking these insights into Internal Tableau Activities like admin, user, and champion group meetings.

 For example, if you found a limited number of Published Data Sources and none of those have been certified, adding a session to your next user group meeting on identifying use cases, prioritizing publishing by audience size, and certifying data sources using your organization's best practices checklist will enable new data curation skills.

 Understanding the relationship between data sources and workbook content, users, and system performance, scalability, and sizing is a reliable way to look into current usage and future growth.
-Open communication between Tableau Server Administrators and Tableau Site Administrators/Project Leaders or Tableau Online Site Administrators and Project Leaders is needed to plan for new users and use cases on the platform.
+Open communication between Tableau Server Administrators and Tableau Site Administrators/Project Leaders or Tableau Cloud Site Administrators and Project Leaders is needed to plan for new users and use cases on the platform.
 Consider this: